ethereum/EIPs/EIPS/eip-1.md

       Status: Draft
       Type: Meta
       Author: Martin Becze <mb@ethereum.org>, Hudson Jameson <hudson@ethereum.org>
-      Created: 2015-10-27, 2017-02-xx
+      Created: 2015-10-27, 2017-02-01

 What is a EIP?
 --------------

 EIP stands for Ethereum Improvement Proposal.
 A EIP is a design document providing information to the Ethereum community, or describing a new feature for Ethereum or its processes or environment.
-The EIP shousld provide a concise technical specification of the feature and a rationale for the feature.
+The EIP should provide a concise technical specification of the feature and a rationale for the feature.
 The EIP author is responsible for building consensus within the community and documenting dissenting opinions.

 EIP Rational
 ------------